asynts/learn-zig/notes/0003_feature_fields-as-tuple.md

     on the types of the parameters.

     Then the function could be marked as never inline and then I can inline everything else into it.

+-   I think that `meta.fieldIndex` resolves this issue.